ajay-krishna-hub/Gesture_Controlled_QuadCopter/README.md

 # Gesture_QuadCopter

-#Not Your Ordinary Drone, This can be controlled by Hand Gestures.
+#Not Your Ordinary Drone, This can be controlled with Hand Gestures.

 #